harsh-solanki21/harsh-solanki21/README.md

 Description goes here
 -->
 * 🌍 I'm based in India
-* 🚀 Currently working on: Full-Stack Development
+* 🚀 Currently working on: Full-Stack App, DevOps, Microservices
 * 🧠 Ask me about: Data Structures & Algorithms, Database Management System, System Design
 * 🤝 I'm open to collaborating on Open Source, Interesting Projects
 * ⚡ Fun Fact: I'm a developer, but not a fan of coffee.
 (Stereotype)